 We’ve continued to compile and improve these lists to keep you up to date as you seek out the best products to improve your time out on the trails.
 This category offers many great stealth tools to keep you prepared without adding bulk to your setup.

-Current trends, arguably initially driven by both cross-country and enduro riders, are shifting away from the once omnipresent water pack towards simpler, less cumbersome solutions.
+Current trends, arguably initially driven by both cross-country and enduro riders, are shifting away from the once omnipresent hydration pack to carry all your gear and tools towards simpler, less cumbersome solutions.
 This has led to the rise of more on-the-bike options that are smart, clean and functional so that even without a pack you aren’t that person who’s always begging, “Can I borrow a multi-tool?” at every trailside regroup.
 And let’s face it, no one wants to ugly up their beloved mountain bike by taping repair items to the frame, stem or seat post.

 Another benefit of these on-the-bike tools is that you know you’ll have them with you on every ride.
 No chance of forgetting with these set-it-and-forget-it options.

 There is one consideration.
 Unlike tools in your pack, these stay with the bike and not the rider.
 Thus, if you have more than one bike in your weekly rotation you’ll still have to remember to bring the proper tools by either moving these over or getting a separate set for each bike.

 What to look for in on-bike tool kits

 We searched our Forums to find out what you all are using for your on the bike tool kits and why.
 Here’s what we found: